josh-ashkinaze/plurals/README.md

 ### Using ANES for nationally representative personas

 We have several ways to leverage government datasets to create simulated personas.
-The basic idea is that we search ANES for a row that satisfies some data criteria and then condition the persona variable on the demographics in that row.
+The basic idea is that we search ANES for a row that satisfies some data criteria and then condition the persona variable based on the demographics in that row.
 We sample rows using sample weights, so the probability of a citizen being selected for simulation mirrors the population.
 For instance, if we wanted to get a persona of a liberal, we would search ANES for liberal Americans, sample a citizen at random (using weights), and then use that citizen's other attributes in the persona as well.

 As of this writing:
 (1) We are using ANES Pilot Study data from March 2024.